 Background on prizes and challenges

-If you want to participate in a challenge or competition, check out the IDEA Lab Blog for a current listing of open challenges.
+If you are an individual or organization wishing to participate in a challenge or competition, check out Challenge.gov for a current listing of open challenges.

 If you are an HHS agency that would like to host a challenge, there are a number of resource and guidance documents available below.

-Challenge managers are encouraged to use this checklist as suggested guidelines in developing all challenge competitions.
+Challenge managers are encouraged to use this playbook as suggested guidelines in developing all challenge competitions.

 The development of your challenge competition concept should be guided by your OPDIV’s or STAFFDIV’s internal policies on how it wishes to use the challenge competition mechanism and procedures for development.
 Challenges must also adhere to HHS-specific and federal-wide policies on use of challenges.
 The Secretary’s Delegation of Authority policy delegates authority to OPDIV and STAFFDIV heads, and this authority may be re-delegated to sub-agencies.

 - Define the problem.
 Defining the specific problem you wish to solve will help guide what type of competition is most appropriate.

 - Justify the use of a prize competition (to yourself and to others).
 There are a number of advantages that competitions offer over alternatives.
 You should be clear why a competition best fits your situation.
 See OMB guidance on use of challenges to promote open government.

 - Decide the legal authority under which the competition will be run.
 Most competitions at HHS will be run under the COMPETES authority, but there may be exceptions.
 Consult your Office of General Counsel for more information.